Sing The Body Electric Collection 1

 By challenging sighted peoples' dependence on vision, Song expands the way in which we encounter and understand the world around us.

-Once you think you’ve found it you are invited to sit down at a table and make the invisible form out of clay.
+Once you think you’ve felt the invisible form, sit down at a table and make it out of clay.
+Your work will form part of a collective response to Invisible Sculptures.

 A woman in a green, sleeveless top smiles at the camera.